 Severance Agreements in Virginia

-Employees in Virginia are generally considered “at will,” which means they generally can resign and/or be terminated at any time.
-When employment ends, an employer may offer a severance package to an employee in exchange for the employee’s waiver of rights.
-However, employers, in the absence of an agreement or severance policy, generally have no obligation to provide employees severance pay.
-If severance pay is offered, an employer will offer the employee a Severance Agreement.
-It is important when a severance agreement comes into consideration that an employee contact a Virginia employment lawyer for advice and/or legal representation in negotiating the agreement.
+In Virginia, most employees are considered “at will,” which generally means they can be terminated or resign at any time.
+Even if they are “at will,” when an employee’s employment ends, an employer may offer severance to an employee in exchange for the employee’s waiver of his / her rights, including the right to file suit for any work-related issues.
+In Virginia, in the absence of an employment contract, an employer usually has no obligation to provide an employee severance pay.
+If severance pay is offered, an employer will almost always provide the employee with a severance agreement.
+It is important to obtain legal advice before signing such an agreement.

 What is a Severance Agreement?